France's Louvre museum to receive major overhaul – DW – 01/28/2025

 French President Emmanuel Macron announced a major overhaul of the Louvre museum in Paris on Tuesday.

-The renovated museum would include a "grand new entrance" and a dedicated room for the Mona Lisa, Macron said.
+The renovated museum would include a "grand new entrance" near the River Seine and a dedicated room for the Mona Lisa, Macron said.

 Meanwhile, visitors form outside of the European Union would pay a higher entry free.